alexeagleson/react-node-notion/README.md

 npm run start
 ```

+## Connecting the App

 A quick jump back into the React app and hit that "Fetch Data" button again.
 If everything went well you will be greeted with the content of your database in your browser console:

 ![React Notion Query](https://res.cloudinary.com/dqse2txyi/image/upload/r_10,bo_3px_solid_darkgrey/v1641691474/blogs/notion-cms/notion-react-query_kdwswh.png)

 You've now got the data in your React app, you can do whatever you want with it!
-We could probabaly wrap up the tutorial here, but let's make one final step of turning the data into an actual list of links:
+We could probably wrap up the tutorial here, but let's make one final step of turning the data into an actual list of links:

 `sample-app/src/App.tsx`
 ```tsx